mocquin/quickstarts/git.md

 ```
 git add <file_name> : add file to repo's index
 git add . : add all file to index
-git add "\*.html" : add all html files to index
+git add "*.html" : add all html files to index
-git add --all : add all untrackec files to index
+git add --all : add all untracked files to index (same as -A)
+git add -u : add updates for tracked files
+git add -A : add all changes (new files and modified files)
 git add -p <file_name> : add only patch/chunk of filename for commit

     y stage this hunk for the next commit
     n do not stage this hunk for the next commit